Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/06_doctor_output_improvements.md

      ![Flutter Doctor](images/flutter_doctor_example.png)

-- The Ci Integrations `validate` command consumes the configuration file and validates its fields resulting in a clear output with conclusions for each field.
+- The CI Integrations `validate` command consumes the configuration file and validates its fields resulting in a clear output with conclusions for each field.

      ![CI Integrations Validate](images/ci_integrations_validate_example.png)